emvcoder/source-server-stream/README.md

 Source Server Stream
 =============================

 This library save your time when you need to write a tool which returns main information and gets players list from Valve game servers.
+Made with love and dgram-stream xD

 ```shell
 npm install source-server-stream